Cocoom/Cocoom.github.io/docs/guide/web-app/administration.md

 # Administration

-If you have sufficient rights, you will be able to access the Cocoom administration area.
+If you have sufficient access rights, you will be able to reach the Cocoom administration area.

 ## Access

 When you are in a main page, click on your avatar and then on ⚡️ Administration.Sans titre